nonvegan/java-local-chat/README.md

 # java-open-chat
-Chat across the local network using Java Sockets and fetch new users info from a JavaRMI server.
+Chat across the local network using JSockets and fetch user info from a JRMI server.